thegeeklab/ansible-doctor/docs/content/usage/_index.md

 ansible-doctor FOLDER
 ```

 If you don't pass a folder to _ansible-doctor_ your current working directory will be used.
 The first step is to identify if the given folder is an Ansible role.
-This check is very simple, if the folder contains a subfolder called `tasks` is MUST be an Ansible role! :)
+This check is very simple, if the folder contains a sub-directory called `tasks` is MUST be an Ansible role! :)

 After the successful check, _ansible-doctor_ will try to read some static files into a dictionary: